 If you are contemplating bringing AI into your practice, you probably have dreamed of a process as easy as downloading an app on your smartphone.
 It may not appear easy at the outset, but it certainly can be.

 In order to frame this discussion, it may be helpful to use a familiar reference point: a PACS system.
-Some may remember the transition from film to PACS which happened somewhere around the 1990s (depending on the resources and quirks of any given institution).
-This transition was a picture-postcard of disruptive technology.
+Some may remember the transition from film to PACS, which happened in the 1990s (depending on the resources and quirks of a given institution).
+This transition was a shining example of disruptive technology.
 It seemed that there was no graceful transition to be had.
 Some radiologists were taken to the digital workstation kicking and screaming.
-The technology may be completely different, but the user concerns are rather similar.
+The technology may be completely different, but the user concerns are similar.

-The newer generation of radiologists may be excited by the advent of a new tool in the shed, and less concerned about practical integration issues, but may nonetheless want to better foresee the challenges facing the cause they will champion.
+The newer generation of radiologists may be excited by the advent of a new tool, and less concerned about practical integration issues, but may nonetheless want to better understand the challenges facing the cause they will champion.
 On the other hand, radiologists “of a certain age” may have a genuine Luddite fear– a sort of technologic PTSD born of PACS snafus.
 Regardless of how angsty any particular physician might be feeling, there are answers to the main questions facing radiologists who want to champion AI in their medical organizations.

 Perhaps you are still at the stage of convincing yourself or others that AI is worth the investment.
 Although there is a lot more for the AI community to learn, the radiology literature is beginning to offer fairly robust studies indicating that radiology-specific AI can positively affect real metrics of efficiency.
 This is true not only in local/upstream metrics such as accuracy and turnaround time, but in surprisingly downstream metrics like inpatient length of stay or ER occupancy.

 There is a bevy of similar articles in other fields of medicine as well, also showing promise.
-For those who were too young to remember, similar budgetary and cost effectiveness considerations were given to the adoption of PACS technology in the old days, but today PACS is a universal requirement for running a department.
-AI seems like a less pressing expense to many, but will we look back at this point in history and wonder why we would have even questioned the utility of AI in the radiology department?
+For those who were too young to remember, similar budgetary and cost effectiveness considerations were given to the adoption of PACS technology in the old days, but today PACS is a universal requirement for running a radiology department.
+AI seems like a less pressing expense to many, but will we look back at this point in time, asking why we questioned the utility of AI in the radiology department?

 Perhaps the sticking point in many institutions is the issue of information security.
 At the dawn of the PACS revolution, physicians and administrators recoiled at sending patient data all over the hospital, and even outside its walls, to be stored in servers beyond their purview.
 Like a paperback next to an e-reader, there is some intangible comfort in hard copy.